gajus/gajus.com-blog/posts/the-definitive-guide-to-the-javascript-generators/index.md

 There are several existing libraries that implement a variation of the above controller, as well as offer interoperability with promises, trunks and other techniques.

+## Further Reading

+[Exploring ES6](http://exploringjs.com/) has a chapter about [Generators](http://exploringjs.com/es6/ch_generators.html).
+[Axel Rauschmayer](https://twitter.com/rauschma) write up about generators covers a lot more than I managed to cover in this article.
+It is a lengthy read, though I thoroughly recommend it.

 * https://github.com/jmar777/suspend
 * https://github.com/visionmedia/co
 * https://github.com/bjouhier/galaxy